unstoppabledomains/docs/src/guides/resolve-crypto-domain.md

 ## Configuring Ethers library

-In order to talk with any blockchain contract using ethers.js we need to know the following
+In order to talk with any blockchain contract using `ethers.js` we need to know the following

 * Contract address
-* Contract interface a.k.a. abi
+* Contract ABI
-* Provider
+* Ethereum provider

 Let's add the following information to our **ethers.js** file
 ##### ethers.js